bsplt/p5js-boilerplate/README.md

 # p5js-boilerplate v0.2.0
+Write Processing just like you would in the native environment, except it works in your browser and you can put your sketch in the web.
+The only differnece is that you write code in Javascript instead of Java.

+## What it is
-This repository serves as a template for writing [Processing](https://processing.org/) code for web browsers.
+This repository serves as a template for writing responsive [Processing](https://processing.org/) code for web browsers.
 It is based on the [p5js](http://p5js.org/) framework for Javascript.
 The template is ready to go, so you can instantly start writing code for your project and don't have to worry about the environment.
+You only have to work on one file and still have a working environment.
 By default, the HTML canvas displaying the code gets scaled full page and resizes with the browser window.
+Debugging works just as fine as in the native Processing environment when you use your browser console.

 ## How to
 1. [Download](https://github.com/bsplt/p5js-boilerplate/download/p5js-boilerplate.zip) or clone the git.